orzocogorzo/dynipt-server/README.md

 Suppose you have an email service on your local machine, or perhaps an xmpp server.
 In that case, you will need your outgoing communications to reach the internet through your VPS to be bound to your public IP.
-In that case, you need your VPS to work as a proxy and a reverse proxy at the same time. reverse proxy at the same time.
+In that case, you need your VPS to work as a proxy and a reverse proxy at the same time.
 If this is your case, I recommend you to use, at the same time as DynIptables, [sshuttle](https://github.com/sshuttle/sshuttle) on your local machine to easily route your packets through the VPS.
 Configure it as [systemd service](https://perfecto25.medium.com/using-sshuttle-as-a-service-bec2684a65fe) to achive more reliability on the connection.